AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/build-environment-details.md

   * `mvn --batch-mode org.apache.maven.plugins:maven-clean-plugin:3.1.0:clean -Dmaven.clean.failOnError=false`
   * `mvn --batch-mode org.jacoco:jacoco-maven-plugin:prepare-agent package`
 * Maven is configured at a system level with a `settings.xml` file, which automatically includes the public Adobe artifact repository using a profile named `adobe-public`.
 (See [Adobe Public Maven Repository](https://repo1.maven.org/) for more details).
-* Node 18 is available for [front end and full stack pipelines.](/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md)
+* Node.js 18 is available for [front end and full stack pipelines.](/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md)

 >[!NOTE]
 >